cangkevin/cangkevin.github.io/_posts/2021-07-03-what-is-ood.md

 ![modules-example-flows-illustration](/assets/images/2021/Jul/modules-example-flows.jpg){:width="400px"}
 {: style="text-align: center;"}

 The important observation to takeaway from this is that the __compile-time dependency runs in the same direction as the flow of control__.
-This is a univeral trait: in order for one module to call another, it has to know about the other.
+This is a universal trait: in order for one module to call another, it has to know about the other.

 Keeping mind these two observations, our function call tree can now be illustrated as: